Pronunciation: pro klor PER a zeen

 - severe nervous system reaction --very stiff (rigid) muscles, high fever, sweating, confusion, fast or uneven heartbeats.

-Some serious side effects may be more likely in children or in older adults.
+Side effects such as dry mouth, constipation, confusion, and tremors may be more likely in older adults.

 Common side effects may include: